stevenh1223/ApoE4_POCD_meta-analysis_R/README.md

 # APOE4 and Postoperative Cognitive Dysfunction (POCD) – Meta-Analysis

-This repository contains R code and data for a meta-analysis assessing the association between the APOE4 gene and postoperative cognitive dysfunction (POCD).
+This repository contains R code and data for a meta-analysis assessing the association between the APOE4 gene and short- and medium-term postoperative cognitive dysfunction (POCD).

 ## 📄 Publication